VU-PINK/VUCleanChat/README.md

 # VUCleanChat
-A mod to keep the VU servers/chats clean of bad language
+A smol mod to keep the VU servers/chats clean of bad language

 Edit banned words in /ext/server/banned.lua